 Chiropractic Adjustments, also called Chiropractic manipulation, is a tremendously effective tool in addressing restricted joints.
 Improper movement of joints will interfere with the movement chains of the body and can lead to pain or tissue damage.
 Chiropractic adjustments safely and effectively restore motion to restricted joints and normalize the movement of the body as a whole.
 Adjusting involves placing the body into a safe position to encourage the desired movement and applying quick, gentle push or pull forces on the joints.

 We utilize adjustment techniques from the Motion Palpation Institute, a biomechanically superior, evidence-based joint manipulation protocol.

 Active Release Technique (A.R.T.)

 Active Release Techniques® is a soft tissue protocol designed to rid injured areas of scar tissue.
 Our body uses scar tissue extensively in the same way that tar patch repairs are added to fix small cracks in the road.
 When muscles, or other tissues, are overstressed or injured, our bodies use scar tissue as a patch repair.
 This is a natural part of the healing process.
-However, if the source of the injury in not corrected the tissue will accumulate too much scar tissue, which then becomes a problem.
+However, if the source of the injury is not corrected the tissue will accumulate too much scar tissue, which then becomes a problem.
 This is similar to when a road has been given too many patch repairs and is no longer smooth.

 ART is not a massage, which is useful for decreasing muscle tension.
 Instead, the intent is to “resurface the road.”
 This technique works out the scar tissue and helps the tissues to heal normally with long-lasting results.
-It is important to state the pain, numbness, or other symptoms may not resolve if the scar tissue is not broken up as well as the source of the tension discovered.
+It is important to note that the source of the tension is not discovered and the scar tissue is not broken up, pain, numbness, or other symptoms may not resolve.
 Both of these can be accomplished by a careful exam and knowledgeable ART provider.

 Instrument Assisted Soft Tissue Mobilization